knorrie/network-examples/bgp-contd/README.md

 ## Setting up the example network

-Well, you known the drill. :-)
+Well, you know the drill. :-)

 Thankfully, most of the configuration is provided already, so we can quickly set up this whole network using our LXC environment.
 Just like in the previous tutorials, the birdbase container can be cloned, after which the lxc network information and configuration inside the containers can be copied into them.